The Telephone Game: Evaluating Semantic Drift in Unified Models: Semantic Drift Evaluation

-We propose a cyclic evaluation framework \ucfum which provides three different metrics to measures how well a unified model preserves semantic fidelity when alternating between \itot and \ttoi.
-As illustrated by the single alternation in Fig.~\ref{fig:consistency} where correct \itot reasoning about a chessboard does not translate into a faithful \ttoi rendering; \ucfum generalizes this intuition to multi-generation cycles and provides quantitative measures of semantic drift.
-This framework considers how quickly the information from the initial input is drifted in subsequent generations.
-In this setting, we treat the $\mathcal{UM}$ as a model composed of at least two functionalities.
+We propose a cyclic evaluation Protocol \sdp which provides two different metrics to measures how well a unified model preserves semantic fidelity when alternating between \itot and \ttoi. \sdp proposes to evaluate on multi-generation cycles to provide quantitative measures of semantic drift.
+In this setting, we treat the $\mathcal{UM}$ as a model composed of at least two functionalities. \textbf{Image Generation}: $\mathcal{UM}_{\mathrm{\ttoi}} : \mathcal{T} \rightarrow \mathcal{I}$, which synthesizes an image given a textual description. \textbf{Image Understanding (\itot)}: $\mathcal{UM}_{\mathrm{\itot}} : \mathcal{I} \rightarrow \mathcal{T}$, which generates a textual description from a given image.
+Here, $\mathcal{T}$ denotes the set of all possible text representations (e.g., captions, instructions), and $\mathcal{I}$ denotes the set of all possible image representations.